paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2018-01-03-improving_the_accessibility_of_24_ways.md

 screenshots:
 - url: /images/2018/01/improving_the_accessibility_of_24_ways/homepage.png
 ---
-I've been thinking recently about the nature of my work and which aspects of it I enjoy the most.
-In a role that will often straddle the realms of design and development, whether editing copy, evaluating the design of an interface or refactoring code, I've come to realise that my interests lie in the act of review and refinement.
+I’ve been thinking recently about the nature of my work and which aspects of it I enjoy the most.
+In a role that will often straddle the realms of design and development, whether editing copy, evaluating the design of an interface or refactoring code, I’ve come to realise that my interests lie in the act of review and refinement.

 My work on [24 ways][1] is a case in point.
-Since Drew McLellan asked me to redesign the site 2013, I've stayed on as part of the team, helping to review, edit and format articles.
-But I've also been able to fulfil [the desire I expressed][2] upon launching the redesign:
+Since Drew McLellan asked me to redesign the site 2013, I’ve stayed on as part of the team, helping to review, edit and format articles.
+But I’ve also been able to fulfil [the desire I expressed][2] upon launching the redesign:

-> I'm a big believer in iteration, and not treating a website as ever being finished.
-I hope what's been released this year can act as a foundation, and that the design will evolve in the years to come.
+> I’m a big believer in iteration, and not treating a website as ever being finished.
+I hope what’s been released this year can act as a foundation, and that the design will evolve in the years to come.

-In the intervening years, as tools have improved and best practices have matured, I've tweaked the design and refactored the code, and developed [a component library][3] in the process.
+In the intervening years, as tools have improved and best practices have matured, I’ve tweaked the design and refactored the code, and developed [a component library][3] in the process.

 {% include 'screenshots' with screenshots
   caption: 'The 24 ways home page.'